-In case you missed it, August 8 marked the fourth-ninth birthday of the Association of South East Asian Nations, a strategic alliance among eleven nations in that region.
+In case you missed it, August 8 marked the forty-ninth birthday of the Association of South East Asian Nations, a strategic alliance among eleven nations in that region.
 As the Ambassador to Malaysia, my host led the celebration for all the member nations here in Cuba.

 I personally have never been to an ASEAN birthday celebration before, so I was quite interested to see how it would shake out.

 ^ The second son was enlisted to take aerial photos of the opening ceremonies from the balcony above.
 I was in charge of standing in the shade.

 ^ Flag ceremony.
 Don't think I'd ever heard the Malaysian national anthem before.
 But now I have.

 Yo!
 White lady on the balcony?!
 Who let her in??

 First and most formal were the opening ceremonies: flag raising, opening remarks from our ambassador, and a classic large group photo shoot.

 From there, the party-goers divided into four teams and played a variety of outdoor games: musical chairs, relay races, that sort of thing.
 Prizes were awarded for everyone.
 Yay!

 Then it was time to eat